Msawtelle/PyNHDPlus/README.md

 # PyNHDPLUS

-Package to download and manipulate the NHDPlus Data set
+Package to download and manipulate the NHDPlus data set